matrix-org/matrix-spec-proposals/proposals/3386-unified-join-rules.md

 ### Useless allow_knock entires.

-It is possible that entires in `allow_knock` are redundant because they are also included in `allow` so could simply join directly.
+It is possible that entries in `allow_knock` are redundant because they are also included in `allow` so could simply join directly.
 While this is unsightly it is non-harmful and will not affect users or servers.

 ```json5
 {